jwhudnall/Veritasearch/README.md

 ## Standard User Flow

 1. A user lands on the page, and enters a search term (most likely clicking a pre-selected option).
 2. After reviewing the results, the user is gently encouraged to create an account in order to receive personalized recommendations.
+An account experience preview button was added to let users sample the experience without actually signing up.
 3. Once a user registers, any queries they make will be tied to their account.
 When they visit their profile page, they will be able to click a button to receive recommendations.
 The end result is categorized content from more than one topic, congruent with the interest of the user.
 4. From their profile page, users can delete individual queries.
 Doing so removes related searches as potential recommendation material.
 5. Users can also delete their account from a drop-down accordion, removing all information tied to their account.